CodeMind: Evaluating Large Language Models for Code Reasoning

 \name updates prompt templates per each program and adjusts them per each model, following the best prompting practices from official documents to ensure a fair evaluation.
 For example, \deepseek achieves the best performance by including the persona statement ``\emph{You are an AI programming assistant, utilizing the DeepSeek Coder model, developed by DeepSeek Company},'' as this sentence was used in their training phase.
 Upon receiving the response, \name automatically parses it and computes the metrics in Equations~\ref{eq:SIER}--\ref{eq:RCSR}.

 \textbf{Subject Programs.} We chose subject programs from widely used datasets: Avatar~\cite{ahmad2021avatar}, ClassEval~\cite{du2024evaluating}, CRUXEval~\cite{gu2024cruxeval}, and HumanEval~\cite{humaneval}.
 Although \name framework is programming language agnostic, all these programs are in Python, leaving us with $1450$ Python programs for evaluation (the column \emph{\#Subject} in Table~\ref{tab:IER}).
-That said, these programs are diverse in terms of algorithmic and programming complexity.
-For example, \heval and \avatar are implementations of the programs in programming contests, while \ceval programs are crafted by humans to mimic real-world software classes.
 We further evaluated the diversity of these programs in terms of cyclomatic complexity (CC), length of programs (LoC), intra-class dependency (DEP), existence of nested constructs (NC), and length of recursion (LL).
 Figure~\ref{fig:static-benchmark} compares the programs across datasets concerning these complexity metrics.